 The other prostaglandin used to induce labor is dinoprostone, which goes by the trade names Cervidil and Prepidil.
 Similar to misoprostol, it also softens the cervix and causes uterine contractions.
 Dinoprostone is approved for labor induction by the FDA.

 Evidence on Prostaglandins

 One risk associated with the use of prostaglandins is uterine hyperstimulation, meaning it overstimulates your uterus to contract too much.
 Other maternal side effects include nausea, vomiting, diarrhea, and fever.

-In comparing the two prostaglandin options, a systematic review and meta-analysis including ten different studies showed that misoprostol was more effective, but that dinoprostone was safer.
+In comparing the two prostaglandin options, a systematic including ten different studies showed that misoprostol was more effective, but that dinoprostone was safer.
 In the misoprostol group, uterine hyperstimulation was more common, and fewer women required synthetic oxytocin.
 The other outcomes of both drugs, like APGAR scores and C-section rates, were similar.
 Most of the studies in this analysis were small-scale trials, and more research is needed.

 Rupturing the Membranes

 Another method you care provider can use is to break your water.
 This is also known as an amniotomy or rupturing the membranes.
 An amniotomy is typically done if the cervix is partially dilated and thinned, and the baby’s head is deep in the pelvis.
 Your doctor or midwife does this by making a small opening in the amniotic sac with a thin plastic hook, which is very similar to a knitting needle.
 When this happens, you may feel a warm gush of fluid when the sac opens.
 If your care provider ruptures your membranes, they will monitor your baby’s heart rate both before and after the procedure, as well as examine the amniotic fluid for traces of fecal waste, known as meconium.